 I offer a highly personalised programme of one-to-one recovery coaching for anyone going through difficulties with food or their body.
-Involving closely collaborative work together via Skype and email, it’s designed to reconfigure restrictive and damaging habits of thought and behaviour—starting with food, but encompassing your body, work and play, other people, and anything else you need or want to tackle.
+Involving closely collaborative work together via video chat, email, and other online platforms, it’s designed to reconfigure restrictive and damaging habits of thought and behaviour—starting with food, but encompassing your body, work and play, other people, and anything else you need or want to tackle.

 - Assessment of your current recovery status

 - Reflection on your reasons for taking recovery further, and where you want to be when this is over

-- Tailored experiments for changing behaviours that are preventing full recovery
+- Tailored experiments for changing behaviours that are preventing your full recovery

 - Targeting of problematic cognitive distortions and other patterns of thought

-- Weekly themes like food, body, work and play, and you and other people
+- Weekly or monthly themes like food, body, work and play, and you and other people

 - Shared meals via video chat

 My approach is centred on the reality that your mind cannot heal itself if your body remains malnourished.
 So if you are underweight, weight restoration via concerted changes to your eating and/or exercise behaviours will be central to what we do, and if you are at a healthy weight for your body, we will make sure you stay that way.
 If you are currently working with a doctor, therapist, counsellor, or dietician, your coaching programme will reflect this as appropriate.
 And I always welcome, and regularly invite, your suggestions and feedback on how things are going and anything you want or need to add or change.